oppia/oppia-web-developer-docs/Hybrid-state.md

 There are a few important points about the hybrid state:

-* We will have two tools to run the E2E tests: protractor and webdriverIO
+* We will have two tools to run the E2E tests: protractor and webdriverIO.

 * Each test suite will be either present in webdriverIO or protractor, never in both.